Find a Doctor

 Your team will determine the extent of the damage in your lungs and the potential for a successful surgery.
 This includes evaluating the functionality of your heart and lungs and finding where the disease is located.
 We work with you and each other to develop a customized plan that is based on your condition.

-The procedure that our Tufts Medical Center surgeons use to treat COPD is a thoracoscopy, also known as VATS, which stands for Video-Assisted Thoracic Surgery.
+The procedure that our thoracic surgeons use to treat COPD is a thoracoscopy, also known as VATS, which stands for Video-Assisted Thoracic Surgery.
 Rather than making a large, open incision, doctors make small incisions in the chest through which they insert a digital video camera and the instruments they need.

 Prior to surgery, you will meet with the surgeon and anesthesiologist, who will explain the procedure and answer any questions.
 After surgery, you will remain at the hospital for four to seven days.
 During that time, you will be seen physical therapists, occupational therapists and respiratory therapists, who will work closely with your surgeon and pulmonologist to ensure that you get the best care possible.